Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Introduction

 Our contributions are summarized as follows: \begin{enumerate} \item We propose a new ACFL method designed for FL problems under requirements of straggler mitigation and privacy preservation.
-This method develops an adaptive policy for adjusting the aggregation weights at the central server during gradient aggregation, aiming to achieve the optimal performance in terms of privacy and learning. \item We analytically analyze the trade off between learning and privacy performance of the proposed method. \item Through simulations, we demonstrate that the proposed method surpasses the non-adaptive methods, which attains better learning performance while maintaining the same level of privacy concerns. \end{enumerate}
+This method develops an adaptive policy for adjusting the aggregation weights at the central server during gradient aggregation, aiming to achieve the optimal performance in terms of privacy and learning. \item We analyze the trade-off between learning and privacy performance of the proposed method in sharing local coded datasets with the server. \item Through simulations, we demonstrate that the proposed method surpasses the baseline methods, which attains better learning performance under certain privacy levels. \end{enumerate}

 The rest of this paper is structured as follows.
 In Section \ref{problem model}, we formulate the considered problem.
 In Section \ref{the proposed methods}, we propose our ACFL method.
 In Section \ref{performance analysis}, we analyze the performance of ACFL theoretically and describes the adaptive policy adopted by the proposed method.
 Simulation results are provided in Section \ref{simulations} to verify the superiority of the proposed method.
 Finally, we conclude this paper in Section \ref{conclusions}.